-The Regional Economic Partnership (REP), M7, WEDC, and SEWRPC worked together during 2014 and 2015 to develop a Comprehensive Economic Development Strategy (CEDS) for the Region.
-A CEDS is designed to bring together the public and private sectors to develop a strategic plan to diversify and strengthen the Region’s economy.
-The CEDS has been adopted by each of the seven county boards in the Region, and was adopted by the Commission in December 2015.
+The purpose of the Comprehensive Economic Development Strategy (CEDS) is to bring together the public and private sectors to develop a strategic plan to diversify and strengthen the Region’s economy.
+The CEDS is intended to:

 - Provide a basis for a more widespread understanding of the ongoing economic development work program in the Region, which draws heavily from the work of the M7 organization.

-- Meet the requirements of the EDA for such work, thereby buttressing efforts to secure Federal funding for projects in the seven county Region that have a focus and impact on advancing economic development that will benefit economically distressed areas.
+- Meet the requirements of the EDA for such work, thereby strengthening efforts to secure Federal funding for projects in the seven-county Region that have a focus and impact on advancing economic development that will benefit economically distressed areas.

 Benefits of Preparing and Adopting a CEDS

-The CEDS planning process has brought together diverse interests, including both public and business interests, to develop a strategic plan for strengthening the regional economy and a plan of action to carry out the strategies.
+The CEDS planning process brings together diverse interests, including both public and business interests, to develop a strategic plan for strengthening the regional economy and a plan of action to carry out the strategies.
 In addition, the CEDS:

 - Provides a regional perspective for identifying and capitalizing on economic advantages, including strategies to reduce unemployment and increase incomes in the Region.